yotamsha/loopback-angular-admin/README.md

     MONGODB_URL="mongodb://localhost:27017/loopback-angular-admin" npm start

+If you use mysql or postgres, you'll need to setup the tables first. in order to do so, you can run `node auto-migrate` (Make sure all the relevant tables are there).

 Set `INITDB` to true if you want to load the initial dataset, which creates the admin user.
 The memory database (default) does this automatically.
+    In windows:
+    Set INITDB=true
+    grunt serve

+    Linux
     INITDB=true MONGODB_URL="mongodb://localhost:27017/loopback-angular-admin" npm start

 This also works with the free hosted MongoDB instances at [compose.io](https://www.compose.io) and [mongolab.com](https://mongolab.com)!